stepanovi5/psychic-disc-cloud/README.md

 # psychic-disс-cloud
 MyEmptyCloud
 blackgring0rspbrry.ru
-Nextcloud как веб-сервис + Traefik как Reverse Proxy
+Nextcloud as a Web Servise + Traefik as a Reverse Proxy